Scientific Name

 Etymology

-The specific epithet "atropurpurea (at-ro-pur-PURR-ee-uh)" is the feminine form of the Latin adjective "atropurpureus," meaning "dark purple," and refers to the color of the leaves and branches.
+The specific epithet "atropurpurea (at-ro-pur-PURR-ee-uh)" means "dark purple" and refers to the color of the leaves and branches.

 How to Grow and Care for Crassula atropurpurea